 What are some challenges to power system control design and testing?

-Tilo Buehler: The software in the loop (SIL) environment is the basic development tool, but to ensure that the system works, we needed to have a system environment to test the individual algorithms.
+Tilo Buehler: SIL environment is the basic development tool, but to ensure that the system works, we needed to have a system environment to test the individual algorithms.

-Tilo Buehler: Controller Hardware-in-the-Loop is basically the combination of real hardware controllers with a computer simulation of the power system.
+Tilo Buehler: C-HIL is basically the combination of real hardware controllers with a computer simulation of the power system.

 Michele Fusero: We did not have to modify our control, but we could use the flexibility of the simulator and then start testing.